Planar Bipedal Locomotion with Nonlinear Model Predictive Control: Online Gait Generation using Whole-Body Dynamics: Whole-Body Motion Planning Control

-HZD trajectories are optimized offline for the whole-body nonlinear dynamics using the FROST toolbox \cite{hereid2017frost} and stored as B\'ezier polynomials.
-This process is completed by first fixing a target gait sequence and a forward velocity, and adding various other state and input constraints to a nonlinear trajectory optimization program.
-By construction, both the HZD gaits and the gait sequences defined by MPC have an associated \emph{phasing variable}, i.e. a parameter in the interval $[0,1]$ which monotonically increases over the step.
-During execution, the phasing variable is attained from the current MPC gait sequence that the robot is in, and is used to construct $\mb x_{\textrm{ref}}$ and $\mb u_{\textrm{ref}}$ over the MPC horizon.
+\paragraph{HZD Trajectory} HZD state and input reference trajectories, $\mb{x}_{\rm ref}(t)$ and $\mb{u}_{\rm ref}(t)$, are found offline for the whole-body nonlinear dynamics using the FROST toolbox \cite{hereid2017frost} and stored as B\'ezier polynomials.
+This process is completed by fixing a target gait sequence and a forward velocity, and adding various other state and input constraints to a nonlinear trajectory optimization program which ensure the underactuated dynamics of the system display stable periodic behavior.
+For planar systems, stability can be enforced directly in the optimization program \cite{ames2014human}, and for general systems it can be verified \textit{a-posteriori} via the Poincar\'e return map \cite{westervelt2007feedback}.
+The foot references $\mb{p}_{i,\rm{ref}}(t)$, $\mb{v}_{i,\rm{ref}}(t)$, and $\mb{a}_{i,\rm{ref}}(t)$ are entirely determined by $\mb{x}_{\rm ref}(t)$.